indrz/indrz-doc/content/installation.md

 ### Software and Technology

-indrz is built on the shoulders of the following open source projects
+indrz is built on the shoulders of the following open source projects and should run on any OS such as Ubuntu, CentOS, Redhat

 Software      | License
 ------------- | -------------